cSchubes/carsonschubert.github.io/aboutme.md

 the most mundane of conversations to the grandest of projects.
 The universe is an incredible place.
 Let's explore it together.

 ### Professional Life
+**Primary Career Objective:** Work in the space industry post-graduation.

 At a glance:

 - 3rd Year Undergraduate at the University of Texas at Austin
 - Studying Electrical and Computer Engineering
 - Specializing in autonomous systems (signal processing and artificial intelligence)
 - 2 years of research experience in multiple labs and institutions
-- Primary career objective: work in the space industry post-graduation

 ### Personal Life
 At a glance: